By Dan Blair, marriage counselor and family counselor

 Feelings

-Acceptance of reality, that feelings and situations are real, but not what we might make them to be.
+Acceptance of reality, that feelings and situations are real.
 Make sense of the emotions, because they are there for a reason.
 Be kind to yourself instead of trying to make them go away.

 Breathing techniques.
-The Hebraic word for love in the Bible is ialeph,ayin, which is pronounced by simply breathing, which reduces stress hormones and affects the whole body.
+The Hebraic word for love in the Bible is ialeph,ayin, which is pronounced by simply breathing, which reduces stress hormones which in turn affect the whole body.

-Calming techniques, focusing on one or all of your five senses and immersing yourself in the experience.
+Calming techniques, focusing on one or all of your five senses which are activating or comforting.

 Distraction techniques (healthy).

-Expressive ways to experience emotions and adapt to them, i.e. talking, writing, art, music, or working out.
+Expressive ways to experience emotions and adapt to them, i.e. talking, writing, art, music, or Exercise.

 “Be still and know that I am God” (Psalm 46:10a).